electron/electron/docs/development/releasing.md

 ## Determine which branch to release from

 - **If releasing beta,** create a new branch from `master`.
-- **If releasing a stable version,** create a new branch from the beta branch you're stablizing.
+- **If releasing a stable version,** create a new branch from the beta branch you're stabilizing.

 ## Find out what version change is needed
 Run `npm run prepare-release -- --notesOnly` to view auto generated release